zhiyuan5986/ICE2605-Signals-and-Systems-Final-Project/README.md

+This is the final project of ICE2605, Signals and System, IEEE Honor Class, SJTU.
+My lecturer is Bo Jiang.

+Contents:
 * Report and figures are stored in the folder named "report and figure".
 * Codes are stored in the folder named "code and audio".
   * The folder named "part1" stores the MATLAB code for part1.